 Planning a conference or meeting?
 Hit up these event planning blogs for trends, ideas and some solid advice.

 Whether you plan events for an association or non-profit, or you’re slogging it out on your own as an independent conference planner, you’ve probably got copies of magazines like Convene and Associations Now piling up on your desk.
 But event planning blogs are in a category all of their own.
 They’re packed with industry insight, honest opinions and an edge of humour.
-And they often come with heaps of resources, like planning guides or great podcasts, all for free.
+And they often come with heaps of resources, like a conference planning checklist or great podcasts, all for free.

 As an event planner, your world is constantly changing.
 There’s increasing pressure from a busy live events market.
 And you’re expected to be a dab hand in dozens of specialities from experiential marketing to managing peer review for scientific or medical conferences.
 In the hectic world of events, it’s nice to take a moment to remind yourself that others out there share your joys, and your frustrations.

-So we’ve rounded up some of the best event planning blogs out there.
 So, without further ado, here are the best event planning blogs for 2019.*

 (*And some podcasts too.)